The Ultimate Seoul Packing List

 3. WHAT TO WEAR SHOPPING IN SEOUL

 Planning to pound the shopping-paradise pavements of Myeongdong Shopping Street (a tourist favorite), Namdaemun Market (one of the oldest public markets in Korea), or the Common Ground (a mall made from hundreds of shipping containers)?
 Anything goes, style-wise.
-However, in the interest of making trying on hoards of clothes as easy as possible, we suggest simple on/off items like dresses, stretchy pants, and laceless shoes.
+However, in the interest of making trying on hoards of clothes as easy as possible, we suggest simple on/off items like T-shirt dresses, stretchy pants, and laceless shoes.

 Women’s Shopping Outfit for Seoul